I thought I knew everything about prey drive

 Without Cuillin coming into my life, I might have been stuck there.
 But Cuillin came along and showed me that my knowledge was limited.
 That the wisdom that had been imparted to me by many experts in person and online was limited too.
 In my experience, this is the case with prey drive in dogs.
 It’s an aspect of dog behaviour that needs more work and research to be better understood.

 Cuillin’s predatory desires were entirely different and just as strong.
 What I’d learned with Calgacus didn’t help me at all.
 I had no grounding in understanding prey drive in general and that’s why I struggled.
-Cuillin’s predatory desires were all at the start of the predatory motor sequence that I wrote about last week .
+Cuillin’s predatory desires were all at the start of the predatory motor sequence.
+If you’re not sure about what the predatory motor sequence is, you can find out more here.
 Whereas Calgacus’s were all at the end of it.
 They needed entirely different handling from each other.